 \section{Effective statements}

-Our effective statements will rely on the corollary~\ref{coroeffective} of the following result.
-Note that the property that~$p$ ``can only go to infinity in directions orthogonal to $\lie{z_g}$'' is only used in the next proof, in order to get a uniform lower bound on the eigenvalues. \begin{theorem} We consider the situation~\ref{generalnotations} and~\ref{relativenotations}.
+Our effective statements will rely on the Corollary~\ref{coroeffective} of the following result.
+Note that the condition that $p$ ``can only go to infinity in directions orthogonal to $\lie{z_g}$'' is used in the next proof only in order to get a uniform lower bound on the eigenvalues.